 Stars of the recipe for the Not Pecan Pie Bars

-- 1 1/3 c. broken pretzels sticks (I put them in a bag and then smashed them with the smooth side of my meat tenderizer.
-A lot of frustrations were worked out.)
+1 1/3 c. broken pretzel sticks (I put them in a bag and then smashed them with the smooth side of my meat tenderizer.
+Many frustrations were worked out.)

 Steps for the Not Pecan Pie Bars:

-- While the cookie bar crust is baking, beat eggs, Karo, sugar, butter or margarine, and vanilla together in a large bowl.
+While the cookie bar crust is baking, beat eggs, Karo, sugar, butter or margarine, and vanilla in a large bowl.
 (I used my stand mixer.)

-- Bake at 350 degrees 20 minutes or until filling is firm around edges and slightly firm in center.
+Bake at 350 degrees for 20 minutes or until filling is firm around the edges and slightly firm in the center.